Homotopy classification of 4-manifolds with finite abelian 2-generator fundamental groups: Proof of the main theorem

 The inclusion of the outer two summands of $(\Z\pi)^4$ induces a short exact sequence

 For $M_2$ we have a short exact sequence

 In both these sequences, a quick check is required that the map on the left is indeed injective.

-\begin{claim} We have that $\Z \otimes_{\Z\pi}\Gamma(M_2)$ is torsion free, that is $\wh{H}_0(\pi;\Gamma(M_2))=0$. \end{claim} The proof of this claim will take up the next page and a half.
+\begin{claim} We have that $\Z \otimes_{\Z\pi}\Gamma(M_2)$ is torsion free, that is $\wh{H}_0(\pi;\Gamma(M_2))=0$. \end{claim} The proof of this claim takes more than a page.
 To prove the claim, we want to apply \cref{lem:divisible} to the short exact sequence

 coming from~\cref{lem:bauer}.
 We will use the other sequence

 from \cref{lem:bauer} as well, to compute the torsion in $\wh{H}_0(\pi;D)$.